nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/KK_INVENTORY.md

 ## Products

-Now create as many products as you want to sell at your locations.
+Now create as many product objects in your API as you want to sell at your locations.
 Each product should have a foreign key to which category it belongs to.
 It should also have a product name, and a price.

-Then create a directory for your product components and create a module for your product provider component, your list component, and your individual product component.
+1. Create a directory for your product components.
+1. Create a module for your product list component.

-Then, after the list of locations in the UI, display all of your products.
-Make sure you display all properties, even the foreign key.
+1. Immediately below the list of locations in the UI, display all of your products.
+Make sure you display all properties, even the category foreign key.